survivejs/webpack-book/manuscript/developing/01_getting_started.md

 * It is a good idea to use a locally installed version of webpack over a globally installed one.
 This way you can be sure of what version you are using.
 The local dependency works also in a Continuous Integration environment.
 * Webpack provides a command line interface.
 You can use it even without configuration, but then you are limited by the options it provides.
 * To write more complicated setups, you will most likely have to write a separate *webpack.config.js* file.
-* *html-webpack-plugin* is useful for generating an HTML entry point to your application.
+* *html-webpack-plugin* can be used to generate an HTML entry point to your application.
 Later in the book, you will see how to generate multiple separate pages using.
 The *Multiple Pages* chapter covers that.
 * It is handy to use npm *package.json* scripts to manage webpack.
 You can use it as a light task runner and use system features outside of webpack.

  We’ll look into enabling automatic browser refresh in the next chapter to make the development experience of our setup nicer.